Center for Advanced Computation and Telecommunications

 Join us!
 Email: kavitha_chandra@uml.edu to sign up and get more information

-Coming up in the Fall semester (2022) we’ve designed a set of short but insightful training activities for participants to learn about the co-creation and module design process.
+Recently completed year 2 of the IGE project with sixteen workshops in all during Fall semester 2022 and Spring semester 2023.
+We presented a set of short but insightful training activities for participants to learn about the co-creation and module design process.

 These workshops are all on UMASS Lowell North Campus and are all designed to be interactive in a project-based learning environment.
 Each workshop will take students a step further to the final products – the paper and the module.